 Most American investors largely invest in U.S. dollar denominated assets like savings accounts, CDs, U.S. stocks and bonds.
 All those paper assets are denominated in U.S. dollars.

-With inflation rising, and international threats to the U.S. dollar’s global dominance looming, investing in alternative currencies like gold is a proven way to diversify your portfolio and protect and grow your wealth.
+With inflation rising, international threats to the U.S. dollar’s global dominance looming, and the future of the U.S. dollar being called into question, investing in alternative currencies like gold is a proven way to diversify your portfolio and protect and grow your wealth.

 Remember, the U.S. government can never print gold.
 And, gold is not attached to any government liabilities or debt.